exodrifter/website/content/notes/godot-gdscript-lambdas-capture-by-value.md

 title: Lambdas capture local variables by value
 aliases:
 - Lambdas capture local variables by value
+tags:
+- godot
 ---

 # Lambdas capture local variables by value

-In [Godot](godot.md), [GDScript](godot-gdscript.md) lambdas only copy the _value_ of each variable it captures (by design; see [godotengine/godot#69014](https://github.com/godotengine/godot/issues/69014#issuecomment-1324017859)).
+In Godot, GDScript lambdas only copy the _value_ of each variable it captures (by design; see [godotengine/godot#69014](https://github.com/godotengine/godot/issues/69014#issuecomment-1324017859)).
 However, since the value of a `Variant` is itself a reference, you can use a `Variant` to get around this problem if you want the lambda to mutate a capture.

 For example, this does not work: